nikitavoloboev/data/databases/databases.md

 - [How much logic should I keep at the database vs. application layer?
 (2022)](https://lobste.rs/s/4zmaos/how_much_logic_should_i_keep_at_database_vs)
 - [Database System Concepts Book](https://www.db-book.com/)
 - [How can we do migrations better?](https://twitter.com/GergelyOrosz/status/1494600170520158214)
+- [How Query Engines Work by Andy Grove (2022)](https://leanpub.com/how-query-engines-work) - Introduction to the high-level concepts behind query engines and walks through all aspects of building a fully working SQL query engine in Kotlin. ([Code](https://github.com/andygrove/how-query-engines-work)) ([In Go](https://github.com/Fedomn/how-query-engine-work))